Skip to main content

 Academic

-A sophisticated understanding of in men on testosterone therapy requires an examination of the molecular mechanisms that regulate aromatase expression.
+A sophisticated understanding of estradiol management in men on testosterone therapy requires an examination of the molecular mechanisms that regulate aromatase expression.
 The conversation moves from general lifestyle advice to a specific analysis of the interplay between adiposity, inflammation, and the genetic transcription of the aromatase enzyme.

 Adipose tissue is not a passive storage depot; it is a dynamic endocrine organ that actively participates in inflammatory signaling.
 This localized inflammation within fat tissue appears to be a primary driver of aromatase upregulation, creating a direct link between metabolic health and estrogen synthesis.